Nathan Healy

 Leasing Solar Panels

-If you’d rather not pay the full cost of solar upfront, Palmetto offers a solar lease through its LightReach program — available to Tampa homeowners served by Tampa Electric (TECO), Duke Energy, and several other Florida utilities.
-With a lease, you pay a fixed monthly amount (for example, $130/month for a medium-sized home) instead of purchasing the system outright.
-Palmetto owns the panels, handles all maintenance, and backs production with a 90% guarantee — so you’re not responsible if something needs repair.
+If you’d rather avoid a large upfront cost, Palmetto offers a solar lease through its LightReach program — available to Tampa homeowners served by Tampa Electric (TECO) and Duke Energy Florida.
+With a lease, you pay a fixed monthly amount (starting as low as $130/month for a typical home) while Palmetto owns and maintains the system.
+No surprise repair bills, no maintenance headaches.

 Go solar without the investment